1976–77 Nottingham Forest F.C. season: Summary

 During summer chairman BJ Appleby appointed Brighton & Hove Albion manager Peter Taylor as new assistant for Clough, now in his third season with the club.
 The 1972 First Division Champion Duo was reunited again after two campaigns now in Second Division.
 The club reinforced the squad with several players, for the offensive line arriving striker Garry Birtles from Long Eaton United, forward Peter Withe was bought from Birmingham City. and Taylor asked for the return of Tony Woodcock after a loan spell from Lincoln City F.C.
 The defensive line had a poor performance through September, Middleton replaced Wells as Goalkeeper starter and Taylor asked for the transfer in of central-back defender Larry Lloyd arriving from Coventry City during October allowing McGovern came back as midfielder.
+Forest ended their season by beating Millwall 1–0, thanks to an own goal by Moore netting the winner, leaving them on 52 points with Bolton Wanderers (who draw Luton Town 1–1 on the same day) on 48 with three more games to play.
+Forest's destiny was not in their own hands, on 10 May Bolton won 2–1 to Cardiff City netting 50 and needed only two points in two more matches to overtake Forest.

+On 14 May, Wolverhampton Wanderers beat Bolton Wanderers 1–0 at Burnden Park.
+In their final match Bolton only draw 2–2 to Bristol Rovers.
+The promotion was unusually close throughout the campaign and the final table saw Forest clinching the last 3rd spot just one point ahead of the teams in 4th (Bolton) and 5th (Blackpool).
+Therefore, the club was promoted to the Division One for the first time since being relegated in the 1971–72 season.

-The squad clinched the promotion to First Division with a victory on the ultimate round finishing in a decent 3rd place.
-Also, the team won the Anglo-Scottish Cup during December after defeated Leyton Orient in the Finals with a massive 5–1 aggregate score.
+Also, the squad clinched the Anglo-Scottish Cup in December 1976, their first piece of silverware since the FA Cup in 1959 after defeated Leyton Orient in the Finals with a massive 5–1 aggregate score.

 Meanwhile, in League Cup the club advanced to the third round being defeated by Coventry City.
-In FA Cup the squad was eliminated in Fourth round after a replay against Southampton F.C.
+In FA Cup the squad was eliminated in fourth round after a replay against Southampton F.C.